svill014/rshell/README.md

 bin
 ======
-bin starts as an empty folder but obtains an executable once the user inputs the command [make]
+bin starts as an empty folder(exept for the file test which exists so this folder can exist) but obtains an executable once the user inputs the command [make]